 13.06 The Commission has already referred to Galligan and McGraths' list of grounds of challenge usually employed by applicants when seeking judicial review of a CPO.
+345

 That list should be considered against the background of the general criteria or tests on which judicial review may be brought.
+In State (Keegan and Lysaght) v Stardust Victims Compensation Tribunal, 346

+Wictims Compensation Tribunal, 346

-In State (Keegan and Lysaght) v Stardust Victims Compensation Tribunal, 48 the Supreme Court held that judicial review may be granted where the the decision-maker has flagrantly rejected or disregarded fundamental reason or common sense in reaching the decision.
-This test is arguably more generous that the subsequent test set out by the Supreme Court in O'Keeffe v An Bord Pleanála, which was as to whether there was "relevant material" before the decision-maker, the absence of which would render the decision void.
+The Supreme Court held that judicial review may be granted where the decision-maker has flagrantly rejected or disregarded fundamental reason or common sense in reaching the decision.
+347

+This test is arguably more generous that the subsequent test set out by the Supreme Court in O'Keeffe v An Bord Pleanála, 348

+Which was as to whether there was "relevant material" before the decision-maker, the absence of which would render the decision void.
 The test in Keegan is one of irrationality whereas, in O'Keeffe, the test is one of unreasonableness.
+349

 It has been noted that O'Keeffe is extremely narrow, and any evidence at all will deny the applicant his or her success whereas, with Keegan, a reviewing court would have to explore the reasoning of the decision-maker beyond a question of fact.
+350

 The O'Keeffe approach seems to rely purely on fact rather than

-$^{^{345}\,\}mbox{Section}$ 50(8)(a) of the 2000 Act.

-346 Section 50(8)(b) of the 2000 Act.
+344 Section 50(8)(b) of the 2000 Act.

-347 Galligan and McGrath, "Judicial Review of the Exercise of compulsory Purchase Powers - Part One" (2013) 20(3) IPEL 108: see paragraph 13.02, above.
+345 Galligan and McGrath, "Judicial Review of the Exercise of compulsory Purchase Powers - Part One" (2013) 20(3) IPEL 108: see paragraph 13.02, above.